Medical expert of the article

 - Conducting a set of screening laboratory tests:

-- evaluation of thyroid function (thyroid hormones);
+- thyroid function assessments (thyroid hormones);

 - urine analysis (protein, glucose, cellular composition).